chris-schmitz/screamin-pumpkin/Readme.md

 This is the code for a pumpkin my wife and I worked on for this year's Paradowski pumpkin carving contest.

+## The screaming part

+The idle routine for the pumpkin is a slowly pulsing red light from the LED strip.
+The little pumpkin has a capacitive touch sensor attached, so when you touched it, a witch cackle sound effect played and the neopixel strip flashed white and purple.

 Here's a video I shot of the final version:

 [https://vimeo.com/298082737](https://vimeo.com/298082737)